mimiro-io/datahub/DOCUMENTATION.md

 ## Jobs

-Jobs are used to fetch data from remote datalayers into the datahub, they are used to connect and transform data in the data hub and they are used to send data to remote datalayers.
+Jobs are used to fetch data from remote datalayers into the data hub, they are used to connect and transform data in the data hub and they are used to send data to remote datalayers.

 A Job is defined with three components: a source, an optional transform and a sink.
 Jobs that pull from or push to external datalayers execute on a schedule, jobs that move data between datasets can either be on a schedule or triggered as data arrives in the source dataset.